Space Wombs

 The Thin Wall

-This changes something fundamental about how humans relate to their shelter.
-Astronauts on the International Space Station report a heightened awareness of the sounds their habitat makes – the hum of fans, the cycling of pumps, the occasional creak of thermal expansion as the station moves between sunlight and shadow every forty-five minutes.
+Fundamentally, this shifts how humans relate to shelter.
+Astronauts on the International Space Station report a heightened awareness of the sounds their habitat makes: the hum of fans, the cycling of pumps, the occasional creak of thermal expansion as the station moves between sunlight and shadow every forty-five minutes.
 They listen to their walls the way a sailor listens to the hull of a ship in heavy weather.
-The habitat becomes almost animate, a living presence whose continued functioning is indistinguishable from its own existence.
+The habitat becomes almost animate, a living presence whose continued function is indistinguishable from its existence.

-This intimacy between inhabitant and enclosure is precisely what Sloterdijk describes when he writes about spheres.
+What Sloterdijk is describing, across the long and patient argument of his three volume work on spheres, is this intimacy between inhabitant and enclosure.
+He explains the bond that forms between a person and the wall around them, how these are no longer separated between figure and ground and instead become two parts of a single living arrangement.
 The womb is not experienced by the fetus as an external structure.
-It is the totality of the world.
-There is no distinction between self and environment because the environment is the self’s condition of possibility.
+It is the totality of the world; there is no separation between self and environment because the environment is the self’s condition of possibility.
 The space habitat recreates this relationship at the scale of adult consciousness.
-You do not merely live inside the habitat.
+You do not live inside the habitat.
 You live because of it, with every breath.

 I think about this when I hear people describe spacecraft as vehicles or containers, as though they were trucks or shipping crates with better engineering.
 These mechanical metaphors obscure something essential.
 A vehicle takes you from one place to another.
 A container holds things.
 But a womb sustains life.
 It nurtures.
 It shapes.
 The difference is not semantic.
 It determines what we prioritize when we design our environments, what we measure, what we consider success.